 What entrepreneurs need to know about Prinsjesdag

-The government will announce its plans for next year on Budget Day, known in the Netherlands as Prinsjesdag.
-This budget can impact the plans of business owners.
+The government announces its plans for the next year on Budget Day, known in the Netherlands as Prinsjesdag.
+This budget can affect your business.
 But what exactly is Prinsjesdag?

 On Prinsjesdag, the government presents the most important budget plans for the next year.
 These can be positive or negative for entrepreneurs, and affect certain choices they make.
 For example, it may be more favourable to postpone an investment because the government plans to introduce a new subsidy scheme.